samsaq/rails/README.md

     - Seasonal Calculator (See how many challenges / bounties / etc you need to do to get to your desired goal)

 * ~~A script to help me update the website's static assets as seasons come and go~~ DONE (see seasonal-script)

+  # Branch Scope
+  This branch is intended to encompass the creation the initial landing page for logged out users to see.
+This includes The seasonal reward track display, challenge display, and login system.